san-digital/mcp-lockdown/README.md

 AI Tooling is rapidly developing, and organisations need ways to protect themselves from being taken advantage of while adopting new tooling to keep up with the demands of the tech world.

 MCP is a powerful tool but opens itself to similar attacks to cross site scripting.
-It puts a backend server is in a position to send commands/code to a client device, so we need ways to validate those tools.
+It puts a backend server in a position to send prompts/commands/code to a client device, so we need ways to validate those tools.

 ## Use Cases

 This library is designed for scenarios where you need to validate MCP tool manifests before using them:

 - **Enterprise environments** requiring approval of MCP tools before deployment and centralised control is desirable.
-- **Security-conscious deployments** where use of 3rd party MCP tools enhances capabilities but steps are required to minimise risk
+- **Security-conscious deployments** where use of 3rd party MCP tools enhances capabilities but minimising risk is a primary concern
 - **Compliance scenarios** where tool usage must be audited and validated
-- **Development workflows** where you want to ensure tool schemas haven't changed unexpectedly
+- **Development workflows** to protect from dynamic tooling attacks

 ## Architecture